empa-scientific-it/openbis/docs/system-admin-documentation/installation/system-requirements.md

 The following software packages are required:

 - The binaries `bash`, `awk`, `sed` and `unzip` need to be installed and in the `PATH` of the openBIS user.
-- Java Runtime Environment: recent versions of Oracle JRE 11
+- Java Runtime Environment: recent versions of Oracle JRE 11 or OpenJDK 11
 - PostgreSQL 15